 System or Custom Looped Animation

-Facebook app has very interesting experience with looped animation.
+Facebook’s app has a very interesting experience with looped animation.
 Rusty Mitchell highlighted this moment when he talked about a Facebook loading indicator: “When the users were presented with a custom loading animation in the Facebook iOS app (left) they blamed the app for the delay.
 But when users were shown the iOS system spinner (right), they were more likely to blame the system itself.”

 A determinate linear progress indicator should always fill from 0% to 100% and never decrease in value.
 For multiple operations happening in sequence, you should use the indicator to represent the progress as a whole, and not each individual operation.